Unraveling the Controversy: Who Really Invented Email?

 He initially thought of the software similar to how a digitized version of sorting through physical mail works, including features like Inbox, Outbox, Drafts, Memo (To, From, Date, Subject, body, Cc, Bcc:), Attachments, Folders, Compose, Forward, Reply, Address Book, Groups, Return Receipt, and Sorting.
 Eventually, his EchoMail program was patented in 1982 with all these features intact, which was notably the first to use BCC, CC, To, and From fields.

-In addition to his programming capabilities, Ayyadurai has a number of impressive credentials to his name, with four degrees from MIT, being a Full Bright Scholar, an MIT-Lemelson Award Finalist, and a Westinghouse Science Talent Search Honours Award recipient.
+In addition to his programming capabilities, Ayyadurai has several impressive credentials, with four degrees from MIT, being a Full Bright Scholar, an MIT-Lemelson Award Finalist, and a Westinghouse Science Talent Search Honours Award recipient.

 The Accusations Against Ray Tomlinson

 After V.A.
-Shiva Ayyadurai announced his invention of email, industry insiders began to accuse him of falsely claiming to be the inventor of the email and began attacking him, some going as far as to make personal and even racist comments.
+Shiva Ayyadurai announced his invention of the email, industry insiders began to accuse him of falsely claiming to be the inventor of the email.
+They began attacking him, some going as far as to make personal and even racist comments.

 Historians such as Thomas Haigh, David Crocker, and others were firm believers of ARPANET inventor Ray Tomlinson, who sent the first message using ARPANET in 1971 as the inventor of email, rather than Ayyadurai’s 1978 invention.
 They dismissed Ayyadurai’s EchoMail as not being significant as it was a closed system, as opposed to Tomlinson’s open system used by the ARPANET.

-The two parties reached a settlement soon after in which the article was taken down and set the stage for more discussion in regards to who invented email – whether Ayyaduari’s system was more “accurate” to the general definition of email or if it was just a modified version of current messaging systems.
+The two parties settled soon after, and the article was taken down and set the stage for more discussion regarding who invented email – whether Ayyaduari’s system was more “accurate” to the general definition of email or if it was just a modified version of current messaging systems.

 False claims about “email” are still widely debated today as historians continue to settle the dispute between Ayyadurai and Tomlinson.
-Even though Tomlinson operated under an open system, and Ayyadurai’s system was a closed system, perhaps better for organizations, maybe it is better to accept both stories as valid in their own right and explore what brought us to our present understanding of email today.
+Even though Tomlinson operated under an open system, and Ayyadurai’s system was closed, perhaps it is better for organizations; maybe it is better to accept both stories as valid in their own right and explore what brought us to our present understanding of email today.

 Who Invented Email?
 The Debate Continues

 When discussing the invention of email, a debate has arisen between Ray Tomlinson and V.A.
 Shiva Ayyadurai over who can truly claim to have invented it.
-Tomlinson is widely credited with writing the first software program to enable inter-organizational mail systems, while Ayyadurai claims he developed a program in 1978 that he called “EMAIL.”
-However, historians dispute this account, citing the use of email prior to his program.
+Tomlinson is widely credited with writing the first software program to enable inter-organizational mail systems, while Ayyadurai claims he developed a program in 1978 called “EMAIL.”
+However, historians dispute this account, citing the use of email before his program.

 The Pros and Cons of Each Claim